Are you struggling to find financing for your small business? Have you tried everything, and nothing has worked? Well, here’s a new option.

 We all need good credit to buy things.
-When you apply for a loan, lenders look at your credit score.
-If you don’t have any, they won’t give you the loan.
+When you apply for a loan, lenders look at your credit score and won’t give you the loan if you don’t have any.

 But what if you had access to cash right now?
 Would you be able to pay off your debt faster?
 Or would you be able to invest in your business?

-A/R backed loan is a type of commercial loan where the lender may demand payment from the borrower even if the borrower does not pay the debt immediately.
-This means that the lender has the power to collect the outstanding balance of the loan.
+A/R backed loan is a commercial loan where the lender may demand payment from the borrower even if the borrower does not pay the debt immediately.
+This means that the lender has the power to collect the loan’s outstanding balance.

-An A/R backed loan is usually secured against accounts receivables (AR) such as invoices or other documents that the company owes to its customers.
-The lender typically gets paid back through the collection of these AR.
+An A/R-backed loan is usually secured against accounts receivables (AR), such as invoices or other documents the company owes to its customers.
+The lender typically gets paid back through the collection of these ARs.

-This type of loan is often used in situations where the amount owed to the lender exceeds the value of the collateral.
+This type of loan is often used when the amount owed to the lender exceeds the value of the collateral.
 For example, a company might borrow $1 million from a bank to purchase inventory.
 If the company cannot repay the loan within 30 days, the bank would have the right to seize the company’s assets.

-How Does An Account Receivable Backed Loan Work in Basking Ridge?
+How Does An Account Receivable Backed Loan Work in San Diego?

 An account receivable backed loan is a type of credit facility that provides funds for companies to pay their accounts payable (AP) obligations.
-The AP obligation includes vendors who provide goods and services to the business.
-It also includes any other liabilities that must be paid out of operating cash flow.
+The AP obligation includes vendors who provide goods and services to the business, and it also consists of any other liabilities that must be paid out of operating cash flow.

-The term “accounts receivable” refers to the amount owed by customers to the business.
-When a customer pays his bill, he becomes an asset to the business.
-If the business owes money to its suppliers, this debt is called “accounts payable.”
+The term “accounts receivable” refers to the amount customers owe to the business.
+When a customer pays his bill, he becomes an asset to the company.
+If the company owes money to its suppliers, this debt is called “accounts payable.”

-A business uses accounts receivable financing when it wants to raise additional capital without having to sell stock or issue new debt.
-Accounts receivable loans are usually used to finance short-term working capital requirements.
-They are often available from banks and other financial institutions.
+A business uses accounts receivable financing to raise additional capital without selling stock or issuing new debt.
+Accounts receivable loans are usually used to finance short-term working capital requirements and are often available from banks and other financial institutions.

-Accounts receivable financing differs from traditional bank lending, because there is no collateral involved.
+Accounts receivable financing differs from traditional bank lending because no collateral is involved.
 Instead, the lender receives a security interest in the accounts receivable.
-This means that if the borrower defaults on the loan, the lender can seize the assets pledged as security.
+If the borrower defaults on the loan, the lender can seize the assets pledged as security.

 In addition, the lender typically has a right to set off amounts due to outstanding balances on other types of loans.
 For example, if the borrower cannot make payments on a line of credit, the lender can use the unpaid balance to offset the amount owed on the accounts receivable loan.